kdurance/100-days-of-code/log.md

 #### Day 7: February 17, 2021

 **Today's Progress**:
 Didn't plan as much time to code today.
-Used the time continue learning CSS grid especially for overlapping divs.
+Used the time to continue learning CSS grid especially for overlapping divs.

 **Thoughts**:
 Kind of a discouraging coding time.
 Some days I just wonder how long it will take for me to understand certain things, especially being new to web dev and seeing how far I still have to go.<br><br>